LLM Gateway Architecture

 error.message,error.type,error.param, anderror.code; - rejects unknown auto lanes, bare provider model names, streaming, tools, unsupported capabilities, and unknown top-level request parameters before provider execution.

-The default provider registry includes the OpenAI-compatible adapter for the checked-in openai provider route.
+openai provider route.
 It is cached per process, closed during FastAPI lifespan shutdown, uses OPENAI_API_KEY, optional OPENAI_BASE_URL, and optional OPENAI_MAX_RESPONSE_BYTES, posts to /chat/completions with httpx.AsyncClient, and fails closed with invalid_route_config when the managed key is absent or rejected.
 Tests can still override the registry with fake providers.

 Provider Execution